What Color is Your Court Jester?

 NOTE: This article was quoted in the San Francisco Chronicle.

-Comedians are our fifth branch of government (the press is fourth branch), so please support the care and feeding of your local comics, including the ones at your water cooler.
+Comedians are our 5th branch of government (the press is 4th branch), so please support the care and feeding of your local comics, including the ones at your water cooler.